formidablejs/next-bridge/README.md

 Route.get '/post/:id', next!
 ```

-In order for a `view` to be loaded for this route, you need to create a `resources/js/pages/post/[id].js` page:
+In order for a post page to be loaded for this route, you need to create a `resources/js/pages/post/[id].js` page:

 ```js
 export function getServerSideProps(request) {